YizYah/barbells/README.md

 ```

 Then:
-1. create a handlebars instance with all of the handlebars helpers and partials for the project;
+1. create a handlebars instance with all the handlebars helpers and partials for the project;
 2. use it by loading a template from a file.
 ```
 const {prepareHandlebars} = require('barbells')